coelhoreinaldo/trybe-exercises/README.md

 ### 🇺🇸

-This repository contains all the learning activities developed by [me](https://www.linkedin.com/in/coelhoreinaldo/) while studying at [Trybe](https://www.betrybe.com/).
+This repository contains all the learning exercises developed by [me](https://www.linkedin.com/in/coelhoreinaldo/) while studying at [Trybe](https://www.betrybe.com/).

 Trybe is a technology school that has a genuine commitment to the professional success of its students.
 With the Shared Success Model, those who study at Trybe have the option of paying only when they are already working.
 There are more than 1500 hours of training that covers fundamentals of web development, development, front-end, back-end, computer science, agile methodologies and soft skills.

-## Fundamentos do Desenvolvimento Web :hourglass_flowing_sand:
+## Fundamentos do Desenvolvimento Web ✅

 ##### Bloco 1: Introdução - Unix & Shell